mishobo/springbootmasterclass/java-oop-I.md

 - 4 main pillars (Encapsulation, Inheritance, Abstraction, Polymorphism).
   Others:- Association, Composition, Dependency Injection(DI)

-# PRINCIPLES OF OOP
+# Principles of  OOP
 * OOP allows objects to interact with each other using four basic principles: encapsulation, inheritance, polymorphism, and abstraction.

 1. Encapsulation
 - Encapsulation is the mechanism of hiding of data implementation by restricting access to public methods.
   Instance variables are kept private and accessor methods are made public to achieve this. i.e. hiding the name and dob attributes of person in a class.
 - Encapsulation — private instance variable and public accessor methods.

    `public class Employee {